Want to Save This Recipe?

-…which can make dining out a whole affair for those of us on a low carb meal plan.
+Let’s be real, keto restaurants are hard to come by, which can make dining out a whole affair for those of us on a low carb eating plan!

 Use the table of contents to skip to whatever section you’re looking for:

 The menus at most restaurants we love are typically centered around carbohydrates — but, even if you don’t live near a bunch of keto restaurants, every place you go will have keto foods if you get creative!

 Every Kind of Keto Restaurants + What to Order

 Here are some tips and tricks for ordering at various restaurants — your eating out keto restaurants guide:

 The sandwich counter isn’t the most expected for low carb meals, but it’s surprisingly easy to turn into one of your new, favorite low carb restaurants, especially if you know which items you need to look out for!

 Best Choice: Ask for your sandwich in a bowl or to-go container.
 Grab a fork, and voila!
 Way tastier than a salad.